SkoolNotes/Taproot/21eng201/_KBe21eng201retGoSTEssay.md

 10. label cupboard full of labels (92), it was red apparently

+11. velutha has no keys to count or cupboards to lock (99)

 ### getting lost in cupboards

 1.  cupboards with built-in bedrooms (metaphor for punishment, 55)